tehreemAsif63/DigitalTwins/server/README.md

 If configured correctly, you should see a JSON response in your browser that looks like this:
 {
-  "message": "Hello from the server!"
+  "message": "Hello from Digital Twins server!"
 }